 Pool tips: You can purchase "Open Swim" tickets online, highly recommended on weekends.
 Or get there at least half an hour early on weekends/holidays.
 Look for “Rec” and “Open” Swim Times for full use of fun features.
 Kids have to be at least 48 inches in height to go down the tube slide and 40 inches for the body slide.

 Water temp: 88-90 degrees

-Prices: $6–$8; kids 3 and under are free and Bothell residents are free.
+Prices: $6–$8; kids 3 and under are free and Bothell residents are free with ID.

-Fun features: Located at the year-old McMenamins Hotel complex in downtown Bothell which opened in 2015, this full-size saltwater pool doesn't have slides, diving boards or other excitement, just plenty of very warm, shallow water, pool toys and a killer schedule (it's open 9 a.m.–11 p.m. every day, with two-hour open swim times throughout the day.
+Fun features: Located at the McMenamins Anderson School complex in downtown Bothell, this full-size saltwater pool doesn't have slides, diving boards or other excitement, just plenty of very warm, shallow water, pool toys and a killer schedule (it's open 9 a.m.–11 p.m. every day of the year, with two-hour open swim times throughout the day.
 Note: Call in advance on foggy days, due to open-air facility, they occasionally close early or open late).
 Depths range from shallow (4.5 feet) to shallower (around 2.5 feet).
-Note: Kids under 6 years old must have an adult in the water with them.
+Kids ages 5 and under must have an adult in the water with them.